 Ultimately, the name, the team, and the brand matter not just because they reference an offensive racial slur or profit on hurtful stereotypes.
 They have pressing significance because of how they encourage anti-Indian racism, reinforce white privilege, and perpetuate distorted understandings of people and the past.
 As Amanda Blackhorse, lead plaintiff in a current legal challenge, notes, “Native American people have been targeted for their race, their land, and their resources.
 So when the dominant culture believes they are superior to the indigenous population they will dehumanize and dominate us for their own good.
 This includes the dehumanization of our entire being, especially our identity.”
 Clearly part of a deeper history and larger struggle, the prerogative to imagine and exploit popular ideas about American Indians for pleasure and profit, as the franchise has long done, negatively affects indigenous people, belittling, disempowering, and marginalizing them on any given Sunday.
 For Blackhorse, this pattern raises two questions seldom asked: “Why have we not achieved true self-determination as indigenous people?” and “Why is it that in this day and age are we still fighting for common decency to be respected by our non-native counterparts?”
 Tracing the history of the team and studying the defense of its use of racial slur may be a first and necessarily partial step toward addressing these big questions.
 Such efforts offer an important opportunity to better comprehend the problem posed by R*dskin today, creating an important means of combating the ongoing dehumanization of indigenous people in the United States.
 Echoing Blackhorse, for the franchise and its fans, for the league and its media partners, for politicians and the public, the key challenge posed by the critique of the team and its traditions might be phrased as two overlapping questions: How do we stop the dehumanization of indigenous peoples?
 And how do we create new stories and spaces, reimagine self and society, and otherwise transform traditions to rehumanize them?

-Reprinted with permission from Redskins: Insult and Brand by C. Richard King and published by University of Nebraska, 2016.
+Reprinted with permission from Redskins: Insult and Brand by C. Richard King and published by University of Nebraska Press, 2016.